Inverse demand tracking in transportation networks: The model problem

-We consider a directed graph $G=(V,E)$ which is a tree (in the sense that whenever the arcs would be interpreted as undirected edges, then the resulting graph would be free of cycles).
+We consider a directed graph $G=(V,E)$ which is a tree (in the sense that whenever the directed edges are interpreted as undirected, then the resulting graph would be free of cycles).
 Let us use the notation $V:=\{v_0,\ldots,v_n\}$ and note that $|E|=n$ by nature of trees.
 Some more details on $G$ and the notation we are going to exploit are discussed below. \begin{itemize} \item The uniquely determined source vertex of the network $G$ is $v_0\in V$.
-Furthermore, we assume that $v_0$ is a leaf of $G$, i.e., there is only one arc which leaves $v_0$, and the vertex at its end will be denoted by $v_1$. \item In $V_D\subset V$, we collect all vertices which possess no outgoing arcs.
-These are the demand vertices. \item All remaining intermediate (or inner) vertices of the network are collected in the set $V_I:=V\setminus (V_D\cup\{v_0\})$. \item For $v_i\in V\setminus\{v_0\}$, we identify the uniquely determined arc which ends at $v_i$ by $(i)$. \item The set $E^+(i)$ is used to denote the set of all arcs starting at vertex $v_i$.
-Furthermore, we use $E_D:=\{(i)\in E\,|\,v_i\in V_D\}$. \end{itemize}
+Furthermore, we assume that $v_0$ is a leaf of $G$, i.e., there is only one edge which leaves $v_0$, and the vertex at its end will be denoted by $v_1$. \item In $V_D\subset V$, we collect all vertices which possess no outgoing edges.
+These are the demand vertices. \item All remaining intermediate (or inner) vertices of the network are collected in the set $V_I:=V\setminus (V_D\cup\{v_0\})$. \item For $v_i\in V\setminus\{v_0\}$, we identify the uniquely determined edge which ends at $v_i$ by $(i)$. \item The set $E^+(i)$ is used to denote the set of all edges starting at vertex $v_i$.
+Furthermore, we use $E_D:=\{(i)\in E\,|\,v_i\in V_D\}$ to denote the set of edges that end at a demand vertex.
+Clearly, $|E_D|=|V_D|$. \end{itemize}